Ready or Not

 "What can you possibly find amusing about this situation?" he demanded.
 "I can't believe we're being held captive by Lower Ring rebels.
 We're probably going to be killed!"
 The metal cuffs encasing his hands and feet rattled as he shifted uncomfortably.
 "If only I could bend."

 "Relax," Mai said, leaning back against the wall.
-Though not chained like him, all of her weapons had been removed.
+She was also chained and all of her weapons had been removed.
 "I don't think we'll be stuck here for long."

 "Huh?
 How do you know?"